 Helpful Patient Resources:

-We understand that having a serious health issue can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your hematologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that having a serious health issue can be a very scary and emotional time for patients and their families.
+Therefore, discussing any questions or concerns, you may have with your hematologist is very important.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.